For independent restaurants and small groups using Google Maps and TripAdvisor.

 Specificity sells

-Name menu items, neighborhoods, pre‑theater timing, access (subway lines), and dietary tags.
+Name menu items, neighborhoods, event timing, access (transit lines), and dietary tags.

 Reply like a human